-I am a Research Scientist within the Computer Science and Artificial Intelligence Lab at MIT and an incoming Assistant Professor in Computer Science at the University of Toronto (starting in August 2021).
-My current work, supervised by Sertac Karaman and Daniela Rus, focuses on situational awareness for autonomous driving.
+I am an Assistant Professor in Computer Science at the University of Toronto and a Research Scientist (visiting) at the Toyota Research Institute (TRI).
+Prior to that, I was a Research Scientist at MIT where I was part of the Computer Science and Artificial Intelligence Lab working with Sertac Karaman and Daniela Rus.

 Prior to that I was affiliated with the Autonomous Systems Lab of ETH Zurich working with Roland Siegwart on robotic perception, particularly localization and mapping.
 I obtained my PhD degree in computer science working on nonlinear estimation at the Intelligent Sensor-Actuator-Systems Lab of the Karlsruhe Institute of Technology.
 It was supervised by Uwe Hanebeck and Simon Julier (co-supervisor).

 Early on, I was fascinated by the laws that govern uncertainty and their applications, which was my focus while studying Mathematics (Major) and Computer Science (Minor) at the University of Stuttgart.
-My work aims at enabling robust interactive autonomy by developing novel perception and decision making methods for challenging dynamic environments.
+My work aims at enabling robust interactive autonomy for robotics by developing novel perception and decision making methods for challenging dynamic environments.